Chart Color Schemes

 Henley Beach South displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Henley Beach South's dwellings, as per the latest Census, consisted of 63.6% houses and 36.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 66.1% houses and 33.9% other dwellings.
+Henley Beach South's dwelling structure, as per the latest Census, consisted of 63.6% houses and 36.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 66.1% houses and 33.9% other dwellings.
 Home ownership in Henley Beach South stood at 36.8%, with mortgaged dwellings at 36.1% and rented ones at 27.1%.
 The median monthly mortgage repayment was $2,167, higher than Adelaide metro's average of $1,733.
-The median weekly rent in Henley Beach South was $340, slightly above Adelaide metro's figure of $325.
-Nationally, Henley Beach South's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower at $375.
+The median weekly rent figure in Henley Beach South was $340, slightly above Adelaide metro's $325.
+Nationally, Henley Beach South's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while rents were lower at $340 against the national figure of $375.

 Frequently Asked Questions - Housing